 Freeport cruise terminal services and amenities

-There is nothing to do or see right outside the exit gates of the cruise port and the city of Freeport city is not within walking distance.
-The cruise terminal is set on a large open area with different buildings where cruise travelers will find the following services and amenities:
+There is nothing to do or see right outside the exit gates of the cruise port.
+And the city of Freeport is not within walking distance.
+The cruise terminal is on a large open area with different buildings where cruise travelers will find the following services and amenities:

 - Tourist info kiosk

 - Taxi rank